 07.04 NRR Project Managers for the Affected Site(s)

-Inform NRR management of any decision by FEMA to perform a PCA or DIR, and proposed schedule for completion, based on periodic updates provided by the Chief (NSIR/DPR).
+Inform NRR management of any decision by FEMA to perform a PCA or DIR, and proposed schedule for completion, based on periodic updates provided by the RLB Chief (NSIR/DPR).

-Keep the Chief informed of any new developments regarding proposed reactor restart schedules and activities.
+Keep the RLB Chief informed of any new developments regarding proposed reactor restart schedules and activities.

-07.05 Office Regional Administrator
+07.05 Directors, Office of Nuclear Reactor Regulation and Office of Nuclear Security and Incident Response, and Regional Administrator(s)

-Participate in a call to: (1) discuss impacts on reactor restart or continued operation decision-making activities based on FEMA’s assessment of offsite infrastructure and response capabilities for the affected nuclear power reactor site(s), including deficiencies identified that may impact the implementation of appropriate offsite protective measures, and the status of restoration/compensatory measures; (2) formulate a recommended course of action and (3) determine appropriate follow-up actions with the licensee and FEMA, as appropriate.
+Participate in a decision-making call as part of IRP 201, “Response Decision-Making,” to: (1) discuss impacts on reactor restart or continued operation decision-making activities based on FEMA’s assessment of offsite infrastructure and response capabilities for the affected nuclear power reactor site(s), including deficiencies identified that may impact the implementation of appropriate offsite protective measures, and the status of restoration/compensatory measures; (2) formulate a recommended course of action; and (3) determine appropriate follow up actions with the licensee and FEMA, as appropriate.

-OPA and OCA in restart or where FEMA’s assessment of offsite infrastructure and response capabilities indicates continued reasonable assurance is challenged, or when FEMA’s assessment verifying continued reasonable assurance cannot be completed in time to inform a licensee’s restart schedule.
+Involve OPA and OCA in discussions concerning the NRC’s response to a licensee’s decision to restart or continue operations where FEMA’s assessment of offsite infrastructure and response capabilities indicates continued reasonable assurance is challenged or when FEMA’s assessment verifying continued reasonable assurance cannot be completed in time to inform a licensee’s restart schedule.
+Seek legal advice from OGC.

-the EDO and Commission restart or assessment of offsite infrastructure and response capabilities a recommendation to the Commission regarding issuing an to the licensee preventing reactor restart or directing the shutdown of an operating reactor if the staff believes that an immediate risk to public health and safety exists due to onsite and offsite conditions.
+Keep the EDO and Commission informed about a licensee’s decision to restart or continue operations.
+When a FEMA assessment of offsite infrastructure and response capabilities indicates its continued reasonable assurance is challenged, then consider a recommendation to the Commission regarding issuing an order to the licensee, preventing reactor restart or directing the shutdown of an operating reactor if the staff believes that an immediate risk to public health and safety exists due to onsite and offsite conditions.

 If deemed appropriate, discuss with licensee senior management the NRC’s view that the licensee should maintain the reactor in a shutdown condition to allow sufficient time for FEMA to complete an initial assessment of offsite EP capabilities, or to consider a shutdown or delay restart of the reactor(s) at the affected site(s) if FEMA’s interim findings determine that there is a significant degradation in offsite infrastructure and response capabilities that would adversely impact the ability to implement appropriate offsite protective measures and appropriate compensatory measures or restoration efforts cannot be implemented within a reasonable period.

-Note: The shall be the primary point of contact with senior licensee management regarding reactor operating decisions, unless designated otherwise.
+Note: The regional administrator shall be the primary point of contact with senior licensee management regarding reactor operating decisions, unless designated otherwise.

 07.06 Regional Branch Chief for the Affected Sites

-Keep the RSLO and informed of any new developments regarding the proposed reactor restart schedules and activities.
+Keep the RSLO/RGLO and resident inspector informed of any new developments regarding the proposed reactor restart schedules and activities.

-Keep the Chief informed of any new developments regarding proposed reactor restart schedules and activities.
+Keep the RLB Chief informed of any new developments regarding proposed reactor restart schedules and activities.

-160108 REFERENCES
+1601‑08 REFERENCES

-“Memorandum of Understanding Between the Department of Homeland Security / Federal Emergency Management Agency and Nuclear Regulatory Commission Regarding Radiological Emergency Response Planning and Preparedness,” dated )
+“Memorandum of Understanding Between the Department of Homeland Security / Federal Emergency Management Agency and Nuclear Regulatory Commission Regarding Radiological Emergency Response Planning and Preparedness,” dated July 1, 2024.
+(ML24184A043)

-FEMA SOG “Assessment of Offsite Emergency Preparedness Infrastructure and Capabilities Following an Incident in the Vicinity of a U.S. Nuclear Regulatory Commission Licensed-Nuclear Power Plant.”
+FEMA SOG, “Assessment of Offsite Emergency Preparedness Infrastructure and Capabilities Following an Incident in the Vicinity of a U.S. Nuclear Regulatory Commission Licensed Nuclear Power Plant.”
+(September 2022)

-NRC IRP , “Natural Phenomena.”
+NRC IRP 204, Revision 2, “Natural Phenomena.”

+NRC IRP 201, Revision 2, “Response Decision-Making.”

 END

-Attachment 1 Revision History for IMC 1601
+Attachment 1: Revision History for IMC 1601

 Attachment 1: Revision History for IMC 1601